The traditional Italian breakfast is small, sweet, and based on pastries and milky coffee.

 Alternatively, a large bag of Mulino Bianco biscuits costs around 2.00-3.00 euros at most.
 If you follow the Italian custom of eating only two or three biscuits for breakfast, the bag is bound to last you a while.

 The most expensive and yet least essential component of an Italian breakfast is the fruit juice sold in bars and pasticcerie.
 For some reason, both freshly-squeezed and boxed juice in Italy can cost anything from 3 euros per small cup upwards.
-A box or bottle of juice bought from the supermarket is about a euro or two (depending on the brand, quantity, and the type of fruit).
+A box or a bottle of juice bought from the supermarket is about a euro or two (depending on the brand, quantity, and the type of fruit).
 A much better option is (if your accommodation has the facilities) to buy fresh seasonal fruit from the local market and juice it or squeeze it yourself.

 To avoid this pitfall, when you book your accommodation, make sure that you read the reviews carefully and see if the respective hotel has uploaded photos of their breakfast table.